twurple/twurple/docs/migration/index.md

 ## Remove our typos

 See, we all make mistakes sometimes.
-But we fixed them and we ask you to fix them too (otherwise your code will break).
+But we fixed them, and we ask you to fix them too (otherwise your code will break).

 ```ts diff -2 +3
 declare const reward: HelixCustomReward;